nishantvarma/dotfiles/README.md

 For example, `pid` 1 has a window `pid/win/1` and output `pid/out/1/<outline>`.

-If interprocess communication happens via files (like Plan 9), such outlines can integrate well with the environment allowing for enhanced scripting possibilities.
+If interprocess communication happens via files (like Plan 9), such outlines can integrate well with the environment, allowing for enhanced scripting possibilities without creating new data-structures.
+A file-system can actually store lists, dictionaries, trees etc.

 # operating systems